muse-sisay/angi-data-platform-infrastructure-engineer/infra/README.md

 - and configure k3s
 - Cilium as the CNI with L2 IPAM and announcement
 - ArgoCD and Argo Workflows
-- Helm and Cilium binaries for installing charts and check Cilium status
+- Helm and Cilium binaries
-- ArgoCD application to sync
+- ArgoCD application to install pipeline in the cluster

 To use the shell script